ToussaintJ/teklid-github-pages/_posts/2022-09-01-algorithms.md

 Enter the realm of sorting sorcery, where algorithms arrange data like alchemical potions.
 Bubble wizards and merge mages conjure spells that reorder data elements into harmonious sequences.

 ![Sorting Sorcery](/assets/images/sorting_sorcery.png)
-Generate the image of a sorting sorcerer crafting algorithms to arrange data elements.

 ## Searching Spells: The Algorithmic Quest